Menu

 If one of your parents is a TAHS participant, please get in touch with us via one of the following methods:

-1. Contact us at 1800 110 711 or use the contact form
+1. Contact us at 1800 110 711 or use the

 2. Use this link to provide us your contact information